osgi/docs/specification/errata.md

 The maximum length of the pid is incorrectly stated as 20.
 The maximum length is 32 as stated in 119.2.

-## Service Platform Enterprise R4 V4.2

-### 1.3

-Table 1.1 incorrectly refers to Auto Configuration Specification and Application Admin Specification which are not included in the Enterprise Specification.

 ### 121.2.6

 Two examples incorrectly use "value" attributes instead of "ref" attributes to refer to other beans.

-### 121.2.6

 The sentence "User code that causes a dynamic cycle by recursively calling the getComponentInstance method must be detected and cause a failure, these cycles cannot be broken." is deleted.